TheDAALab/binlearn/docs/source/tutorials/basic_binning.rst

 Basic Binning Tutorial
 =====================

-This tutorial provides a hands-on introduction to the Binning Framework.
+This tutorial provides a hands-on introduction to the binlearn library.
 You'll learn how to use different binning methods with real examples.

 Getting Started
 ---------------